johankson/Patternizer/README.md

 1. You prep a PatternEvaluator instance with one or more patterns to recognize
 2. You pass a list of lines to the PatternEvaluator
 3. It tells you if you have a match and what pattern it matches

-Nuget-package and a complete sample app is coming as soon as possible.

 I'm also refactoring a bunch of code to make it more like a framework so be prepared for stuff to change.